zelenushechka/devops-way/README.md

 Kubernetes resources are deployed using kubectl apply -f commands on the respective directories.

-# Microservices Implementation
+# 🌍 Microservices Implementation

-## Overview
+## 📌 Overview
-This project implements two microservices using Python and FastAPI:
+Implement two microservices using Python and FastAPI:

 - **Main API**: Exposes endpoints to list S3 buckets, list all AWS Parameter Store parameters, and retrieve a specific parameter's value.
 - **Auxiliary Service**: Handles direct AWS interactions (using boto3) to fetch S3 buckets and Parameter Store data.